Wednesday, May 16, 2007

 New Memorial Day Plans

-We took delivery of the dinghy and outboard and got them registered already.
+We took delivery of the dinghy and outboard and already got them registered.
 The 15 hp outboard is a handful at 113 lbs.
-We are adding a lifting crane, as using a spare halyard like we did with our 5 hp Mercury just will not work without someone getting hurt or losing the motor.
+We are adding a lifting crane, as using a spare halyard, as we did with our 5 hp Mercury, will not work without someone getting hurt or losing the motor.
 We also had our holding tank system inspected.
 This is a new requirement in Rhode Island.
 Linda made good progress scraping the old finish off the teak after we picked up some new blades.

 Wednesday, May 09, 2007